lgw2/lgw2.github.io/_teaching/csci112-spring-2023/lectures/lecture1.md

 ### Additional resources

 There are plenty of Linux and shell tutorials out there.
-Googling "Linux tutorial" will probably do you just fine.
+The one that I recommend most is the MIT Missing Semester [shell lecture page](https://missing.csail.mit.edu/2020/course-shell/), but Googling "Linux tutorial" will probably do you just fine.
 Additionally, if you have a task you know you want to do, Googling that will probably work too.
 For example, say you want to know how to count the number of lines in a file, you could Google